Your people are the foundation needed to scale your accounting firm

 First, let’s define a firm

 A firm provides service to clients.
 Accounting and advisory firms offer a high-powered deliverable created by smart people.
-The work of financial advisory, assurance, and complex tax services is done by smart people that are trained well, follow processes that create valuable consistency, and also care about the mission of the firm (whether the team is offshored or employees).
+The work of financial advisory, assurance, and complex tax services is done by smart people that are trained well, follow processes that create valuable consistency, and also care about the mission of the firm (whether the team is offshored or local).

 So ultimately, a firm is built around a team doing its best work.
 A major part of any innovative and modern accounting firm is their commitment to technology to assist in doing their work well.
 If you offer complex services, you know the value of having amazing software for a team that you’ve trained well.